 - a minor above 10 years in their own name

 How Can Kisan Vikas Patra Grow Your Money?

-KVP is a stable and secure plan with minimum risk.
-The interest rate is 6.9 per cent, which means it would take around 10 years (or 124 months) to double your money under the Kisan Vikas Patra scheme.
+KVP is a stable saving scheme with minimum risk.
+Currently, KVP interest rate is 7.0%, which means it would take around 10 years and 3 months (or 123 months) to double your money under the Kisan Vikas Patra scheme.
 For example, if you purchase the certificate for Rs.
-5000 today, KVP will bring you a lump sum of Rs.
-10,000 in 2032.
+10,000 in 2023, KVP will double this amount in 2032 and you’ll receive Rs 20,000.

 - ID Proof (Voter ID/Aadhaar/Passport/Driving License/PAN)

 - Birth Certificate

 How to Open a KVP Account Online?